About Salesforce Dashboards

 Dashboards display data as per the last time report was run.
 Each dashboard can have up to 20 components.

 The visibility of dashboards is also based on the folders in which they are stored.
 Only the users who have access to the folder can run the dashboard.

-The data which will be available on dashboards are based on running user’s security and sharing settings.
-Running User can be set to:
+The data which will be available on dashboards are based on the running user’s security and sharing settings.

-It shows the data on the dashboard according to the specified user’s security and sharing settings irrespective of the security and sharing settings of the user running it.
+- Run as specified user: It shows the data on the dashboard according to the specified user’s security and sharing settings irrespective of the security and sharing settings of the user running it.
 All users who have access to the dashboard can see the same data.

 It determines what data is displayed on the drill-down report.
 Hence it is possible that the data in the drill-down report does not match the associated dashboard data.

-Dashboards also support automatic refresh and email.
+- Dashboards also support automatic refresh and email.
 It can be scheduled on a daily, weekly, and monthly basis.